• Free shipping on all orders

 8. Dogs Are Scent-Oriented

 One of the prime differences between humans and dogs is that we rely primarily on vision to interpret what’s going on around us, while dogs rely on their sense of smell.
 Did you know a dog’s sense of smell is said to be 10,000 times better than ours?
-Your underwear has scents that are telling them valuable information about you.
+Your underwear has scents that tell them valuable information about you.

 9. You’re Being Missed